data2health/CTS-Personas/README.md

 ## Alignment to program objectives
 TODO see [here](https://github.com/data2health/roadmap/blob/master/cd2h-foa.md)

+## Want to work with us?
+Get involved!
+Please go [here](https://github.com/data2health/CTS-Personas/blob/master/engagement.md) to learn more about our needs, good first contributions, and more!
+We're excited to have you join us.

 ## Contact Person

 | **Point person (github handle)**  | **Site** | **Program Director** |